-Possessing productivity and organization skills will give you an advantage in living a life of fulfillment and extraordinary achievements.
+Possessing productivity and organizational skills will give you an advantage in living a life of fulfillment and extraordinary achievements.

 These skills can also help reduce stress and overwhelm by arming you with the knowledge to choose the most effective thoughts and actions to get the results you want, instead of just doing things that keep you busy without actually accomplishing anything worthwhile.

 Don’t fret!
-Books have always played an important role in my family’s life, and as such, I simply went through my insane collection of books (hardcover, digital, and audio) and compiled for you a list of the top 35 books to help you live a more productive and organized life!
+Books have always played an important role in my family’s life and as such, I simply went through my insane collection of books (hardcover, digital, and audio) and compiled for you a list of the top 35 books to learn the most useful productivity tips and organizational skills:

 1. Mindset: The New Psychology of Success by Carol Dweck

-Carol Dweck, professor of psychology at Stanford, explains that all of us possess one of two mindsets: fixed vs. growth.
+Carol Dweck, professor of psychology at Stanford, explains in Mindset: The New Psychology of Success that all of us possess one of two mindsets: fixed vs. growth.

 In the world of fixed traits, success is about validating yourself by proving you’re smart or talented.
-In the other, the world of growth and changing qualities, it’s about continuously stretching yourself to learn something new.
-The latter empowers you to break through your self imposed limits, thrive, and succeed.
+On the other hand, the world of growth and changing qualities is about continuously stretching yourself to learn something new.
+The latter empowers you to break through your self imposed limits, thrive and succeed.

 2. Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time by Brian Tracy